hdknr/hdknr.github.com/src/identity/source/jwa/appendix.c.rst

 Appendix C. Example ECDH-ES Key Agreement Computation
 ====================================================================

-This example uses ECDH-ES Key Agreement and the Concat KDF to derive the Content Encryption Key (CEK) in the manner described in Section 4.6.
-In this example, the ECDH-ES Direct Key Agreement mode ("alg" value "ECDH-ES") is used to produce an agreed upon key for AES GCM with a 128 bit key ("enc" value "A128GCM").
+This example uses ECDH-ES Key Agreement and the :term:`Concat KDF` to derive the :term:`Content Encryption Key` (CEK) in the manner described in :ref:`Section 4.6 <jwa.4.6>`.

+In this example,
+the ECDH-ES Direct Key Agreement mode ("alg" value "ECDH-ES") is used to produce an agreed upon key for AES
+GCM with a 128 bit key ("enc" value "A128GCM").

 In this example, a sender Alice is encrypting content to a recipient